Variational closures for composite homogenised fluid flows: Mean flow closures via variational principles

-where the relationships between $g$ and $u$ is defined in equation \eqref{eqn:g u relation}.
-In the action principle \eqref{eq:pure EP action}, we have made the modelling choice to only include the coefficients of the finite variations part of the semi-martingale $g_t$ in the Lagrangian.
+where the relationships between $g_t$ and $u_t$ are defined in equation \eqref{eqn:g u relation}.
+In the action principle \eqref{eq:EPA action stoch}, we have made the modelling choice to only include the coefficients of the finite variations part of the semi-martingale $g_t$ in the Lagrangian.
 This is due to the Lagrangian of interests are typically quadratic in the $\mathfrak{X}(\mcal{D})$ augments and the Lagrangian would be ill-defined when the martingale parts of $g_t$ are included. \begin{remark}[Other regularisation procedures] In the stochastic fluid dynamics literature, similar modelling choice are made for the ill-defined integration against the square of white noise if it arises.
-For example, in the derivation of the stochastic Navier Stokes equation given in \cite{MR2004}, the term ``$\int {\ddot{W}}\,\dt$'' is dropped from the time derivative via an application of Doob-Meyer semi-martingale decomposition theorem. \end{remark}
+For example, in the derivation of the stochastic Navier Stokes equation given in \cite{MR2004}, the term ``$\int {\ddot{W}}\,\dt$'' appearing in the time derivative is balanced with pressure forces via an application of Doob-Meyer semi-martingale decomposition theorem. \end{remark}